Center Director | Colorectal Surgery, General Surgery

-Dr. Remzi has more than 20 years of experience in the surgical management of IBD.
+Dr. Remzi has more than 20 years of experience in the surgical management of inflammatory bowel disease (IBD).
 He specializes in pelvic pouch surgery and complex abdominopelvic reoperative surgery, using a wide range of minimally invasive techniques.
-He is also one of the few colorectal surgeons in the world who specializes in helping people who are experiencing problems from prior pelvic pouch surgery.
+He is also one of the few colorectal surgeons in the world to specialize in helping people who are experiencing problems from prior pelvic pouch surgery.
 As an international expert in colorectal surgery, he has published many articles and book chapters on the surgical management of IBD, ileal J-pouch surgery, and reoperative abdominopelvic surgery.

 Dr. Malter specializes in the diagnosis of IBD and the treatment and care of people with IBD, including Crohn’s disease and ulcerative colitis.
-In addition to overseeing the training of doctors in IBD at NYU Langone Health, Dr. Malter leads the center’s educational efforts, which include free health seminars for patients and the public.
+In addition to overseeing the Advanced Fellowship in Inflammatory Bowel Disease offered by NYU Langone’s Division of Gastroenterology and Hepatology, Dr. Malter leads the center’s educational efforts, which include free health seminars for patients and the public.

 Dr. Katz, who specializes in the diagnosis and treatment of IBD, is based on Long Island at our Nassau County location, where he cares for people with complex Crohn’s disease and ulcerative colitis.
 He and his team also offer numerous clinical trials, designed to make promising new investigational treatment options available to the patients who need them.